 - how far they have gotten toward Activation;

 - what feature they may have missed; etc.

 If you are selling a product with a freemium or free trial experience, this information, this data, is a new requirement in the sales process.
 In fact, this data is the basis for a Product Qualified Leads (PQL).

-Want to see how Sherlock can help get your sales team what they need?
+Want to learn how Sherlock can help your sales team get what they need?
 Click here.

 Given that factoring product engagement data into a sales process is still a new concept, we wanted to outline the five things that your sales team will need with regards to product engagement data.
 Whether you are building your own internal systems for this or using a solution like Sherlock, this is what